Jens180980/HarderMedia/README.md

 # HarderMedia
 <br>
-Started as exercise with false companyname, but now my portfoliopage
+Started as exercise with false companyname, but now my first version of portfoliopage

 My very first Github project